dadonnygvd/Whoosh/README.md

 2) Next we will add some other stuff to hit or kill along the way.
 Mainly stuff to keep you engaged
 - walking AI supported things on the sidewalk that you can use to paint your tires a new color
 - driving cars on the road that you can bump into
+- walking mechanics
 - Weapons.
 Like duuhh
+- Zombie mode
+- Multi player option (log in with your person)